 Company production manager, consults production and distribution strategies with emphasis on international perspective, she also acts as GPO representative abroad.

 Studied Arts Management (VŠE) and Production (FAMU).
-She has collaborated with a range of events as a producer, program and project manager – such as:
+She has collaborated with a range of events and projects as a producer, program and project manager – such as:

 One World International Human Rights Documentary Film Festival